 As a council tenant, you will sign a Scottish Secure Tenancy Agreement with us as your landlord.
-As this is a legal document and is legally binding, this means you are agreeing to keep to the rules of your tenancy agreement and should:
+This is a legal document and is legally binding, meaning you are agreeing to keep to the rules of your tenancy agreement and should:

 - be a good neighbour

 - allow access for a gas safety check every year

 You can now check your Rent account balance online using myaccount.

 If you live in a block of flats with shared areas it is important that all residents take turns to clean all areas.
 If you are frail, elderly or disabled you may find it difficult to carry out your cleaning responsibilities.
 If this is the case you should contact your local housing office.

 Shared areas along with stairs and passages should be kept clear of any potential risks to health and safety.
 Any issues should be highlighted to your local housing office.

 To report a repair, contact the repairs centre using the contact details on this page.

 Every year we will send you a letter with a date for your annual gas safety inspection.
 We inspect any installations in the house provided by us.
 You will be given a copy of the inspection report.
 If repairs or replacement of any of the installations is required, we will do so within a reasonable time.
 You must allow this inspection to take place.
 If you require any further information, or to re-schedule the date of your inspection, please contact us using the contact details shown in your letter or on this page.

 Decorating your council house is your responsibility.
 You can do home improvements on your council property but you must get permission from your housing office before starting.